thedavidhk/c3pg/README.md

 c3pg add fmt
 ```

-`c3pg` looks for the latest version in the default Conan remote by default.
+`c3pg` looks for the latest version in the default Conan remote.
 Optionally, you can
 specify a version and/or a user/channel:

 ```bash